0xYao/goblog/README.md

 # Prerequisites

-- Install the protocol buffer compiler `protoc`
+- Install the [protocol buffer](https://grpc.io/docs/protoc-installation/) compiler `protoc`
+- Install [air](https://github.com/cosmtrek/air) for live reload

 # Get Started

-All services are inside the `internal` directory.
-For example, to start the `ArticleService` from the root directory, run `go run internal/articles/main.go`.
-Then initialize the client to invocate service methods with `go run clients/article_client/main.go`
+Assuming the `air` package is installed, to start the app, e.g. all internal services, run `air` in the root project directory.
+The `clients` folder contains the code that interacts with server, for example, try `go run clients/user_client/main.go` to interact with the user grpc server.

 # Overview